Auto Insurance Claim Advice

 The dispute can be for one of those factors or for all of them.

-There can be dispute as “who is at fault” (or what percentage of fault should be attributed to each of the parties), or a dispute of how much your medical bills should be, or the amount your rental car bill, or all of it together.
+There can be dispute as to “who is at fault” (or what percentage of fault should be attributed to each of the parties), a dispute of how much your medical bills should be, the amount of your rental car bill, or all of it together.

 Arbitration occurs after both insurance companies have conducted an investigation of the facts and they cannot agree on those facts, and their implications.